 After using other Avontus Software products for more than a decade, Harrison adopted Avontus Designer in late 2015.
 He says learning to use the software was simple, even though he didn’t have specialized technical skills and couldn’t operate programs like AutoCAD.
 “With Avontus Designer, the only skill you need is imagination,” he says.

 Using visuals from Avontus Designer has helped Tennessee Scaffolding win projects.
 “When you show a customer a full set of drawings that are 3D, compared to a sketch on a piece of paper, it helps sell the job and get them excited about what they’re paying for,” Harrison says.

 The software has also cut down on costly delays by helping customers visualize the specific structures to be built.
 “When you’re talking to a customer in theory about what you’re going to do, it’s different than showing them.
 Avontus Designer helps everyone be on the same page and gives you a chance to make changes before you’re in the field,” Harrison says.

 Being able to instantly produce a materials list for projects has helped the company budget more effectively and has sped up deliveries to customers.
 “It’s made a huge difference.
 It’s at least cut the time in half — maybe more.
 You get more production, so you’re getting a better value on your time spent on each job,” Harrison says.

 While Tennessee Scaffolding usually serves heavy construction jobs — from the University of Memphis dorms to a new convention center and hotel near Graceland — a favorite local job is the annual World Championship Barbecue Cooking Contest in Memphis.
 Since the mid-1990s, the firm has designed and built temporary dual-level structures to serve as booths for the contestants.

 As the annual contest has grown, competition has gotten steeper.
-Showing impressive drawings through Scaffold Designer has helped the company stay ahead of rivals at the festival and beyond.
+Showing impressive drawings through Avontus Designer has helped the company stay ahead of rivals at the festival and beyond.